 In 1662, he became Chancellor to Queen Catherine, then head of the Saint Catherine’s Hospital.
 He was appointed one of the Commissioners of the Navy in 1664 and his career thereafter can be traced in the Diary of Samuel Pepys .
 Despite their frequent disagreements Pepys on the whole respected Brouncker more than most of his other colleagues, writing in 1668 that “in truth he is the best of them“.
 Brouncker never married but lived for many years with the actress Abigail Williams (much to Pepys’ disgust) and left most of his property to her.
 The fire of 1673 which destroyed the Navy Office started in her private closet: this is unlikely to have improved her relations with Samuel Pepys, whose private apartments were destroyed in the blaze.

-Brouncker’s mathematical achievements includes work on the calculations of the lengths of the parabola and cycloid, and the quadrature of the hyperbola, which requires approximation of the natural logarithm function by infinite series.
+His mathematical work concerned in particular the calculations of the lengths of the parabola and cycloid, and the quadrature of the hyperbola, which requires approximation of the natural logarithm function by infinite series.
+He was the first European to solve what is now known as Pell’s equation.
+He was the first in England to take interest in generalized continued fractions and, following the work of John Wallis, he provided development in the generalized continued fraction of pi.
 In 1655 he gave a continued fraction expansion of 4/π.
 Brouncker also gave a method of solving the diophantine equation nx2 + 1 = y2 which evolved during an exchange of letters in 1657-58 discussing a challenge problem posed by Pierre Fermat.

 At yovisto academic video search engine you can learn more about the era of Restoration in England, where William Bouncker had lived, in the lecture of Prof. Wrightson from Yale University.